Menno van Dam

-Menno van Dam (born 19 June 1983) is a Dutch football manager and a former player who managed Danish club AaB until April 2025.
+Menno van Dam (born 19 June 1983) is a Dutch football manager and former player who is the manager of Eerste Divisie club FC Emmen.

 Career

-In 2022, van Dam was appointed manager of the danish under-17 team Brøndby.
-He helped the club win the league.
+In 2022, van Dam was appointed manager of Danish club Brøndby's under-17 team.
+In the summer of 2023, he helped the under-17s win the league and cup.

-In 2024, he was appointed manager of the Danish Team AaB.
+In 2024, van Dam was appointed manager of fellow Danish side AaB.
 He managed his first game for the club during a 4–1 win over Vendsyssel FF.
-He helped the club achieve promotion.
-He was fired on 20 April 2025 after winning only 5 out of 27 games, and losing 14.
+He helped the team achieve promotion.
+He was sacked on 20 April 2025 after winning only 5 out of 27 games, and losing 14.

 Personal life

-He has been married with children.
+He has been married and has children.